F5Networks/f5-declarative-onboarding/docs/installation.rst

 Downloading and installing the Declarative Onboarding package
 -------------------------------------------------------------
 The Declarative Onboarding package is an RPM file you download, and then upload to the BIG-IP system using the iControl/iApp LX framework.
+Remember that your BIG-IP must have a management IP address and an **admin** user.

 Downloading the RPM file
 ~~~~~~~~~~~~~~~~~~~~~~~~